jeffswartz/opentok-node/sample/Broadcast/README.md

 (to prevent feedback) and load the  <http://localhost:3000/participant> page in another browser tab (or in a browser on another computer).
 The two client pages are connected in an OpenTok session.

-In the host page, set broadast options -- maximum duration and resolution -- and then click the **Start Broadcast** button to start the live streaming broadcast of the session.
+In the host page, set broadcast options -- maximum duration and resolution -- and then click the **Start Broadcast** button to start the live streaming broadcast of the session.
 (The maximum duration setting is optional.
 The default maximum duration of a broadcast is 2 hours (7200 seconds).